f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 does *not* send traffic to any service chain.
 For the lab, edit this rule to send all intercepted traffic to a service chain.

--  Click the pencil icon to :guilabel:`edit` this rule.
+-  Click the pencil icon to :red:`edit` this rule.

 -  **Service Chain** - select the service chain containing :red:`all` of the services.

--  Click :guilabel:`OK`.
+-  Click :red:`OK`.

    .. image:: ../images/module1-11.png